kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 still alpha in 1.37 and would expand the first implementation.
 The hierarchical API with Phase-1 lowering is a smaller, testable first step.

-**Embed the upstream `v1alpha3` controller building blocks directly in the LWS `v1` Go types.** This removes explicit conversion code, but it also couples the persisted stable CRD schema to an alpha dependency that may remove or redefine fields.
-The LWS feature gate cannot waive compatibility for existing stored objects.
-LWS-owned structs with field-by-field conversion are selected instead.
+**Mirror the upstream `v1alpha3` controller building blocks in LWS-owned types.** This isolates the persisted CRD schema from dependency updates, but it creates a parallel scheduling vocabulary and field-by-field conversion code.
+It also risks semantic drift between pod-group and composite-group variants.
+Direct composition is selected instead, with dependency pinning and generated schema compatibility tests.

 **Drive WAS from LWS labels instead of a typed `spec.scheduling` field.**
 Well-known labels on the LWS (and optionally on leader/worker templates) could opt into replica gang, topology, or disruption behavior so the controller still compiles Workload and PodGroup objects with an even smaller typed API surface.
-The selected design already avoids embedding pre-GA `scheduling.k8s.io` types by owning the LWS schema, so labels do not provide an additional compatibility boundary.
-They are not the primary API because labels cannot represent the LWS/replica/leader-worker hierarchy, union-typed policy, topology lists, disruption modes, or shared claims without an unbounded stringly-typed vocabulary, and validation and immutability become ad hoc.
+Labels are not the primary API because they cannot represent the
+LWS/replica/leader-worker hierarchy, union-typed policy, topology lists, disruption modes, or shared claims without an unbounded stringly-typed vocabulary, and validation and immutability become ad hoc.
 A later switch from